Skip to main content

 const result = await bot.process('text');

-// result is automatically typed as { sentiment: 'positive' | 'negative', score: number }
+// result is { sentiment: 'positive' | 'negative', score: number }

 Pipeline chain inference